pmdevita/Beatrice/docs/user_guide.md

 - `nicknames rename "transformer name"` - Renames all active users (users who have messaged in the last 30 days) with the given transformer.

+## Name Color

+Beatrice can generate empty roles for users to change their name color with.

+Command group: `namecolor`, `nc`

+- `namecolor change #ffffff` - Change your name color to the given hex code, `#` is optional
+- `namecolor delete` - Removes the role and reverts your name color to normal.